awesto/django-shop/docs/reference/addresses.rst

 which address fields are required for his needs.
 Therefore the base address model does not contain any address related fields, they instead have to be declared by the merchant.

-A concrete implementation of the shipping address model may look like this, which by coincidence is similar to the address model as shipped by default.
+A concrete implementation of the shipping address model may look like this, which not really by coincidence is similar to the address model as shipped by default.
 See below.

 .. code-block:: python